0x2540be3ff/DOS-type-OS/README.md

 # DOS-type-OS
-A school project that I have due Tuesday :/
+A tiny project I'm currently working on.